Rays vs. Orioles Player Props Betting Odds

 |6

-- Randy Arozarena has collected 42 hits with five doubles, a triple, nine home runs and 11 walks.
-He has driven in 30 runs with three stolen bases.
+- Wander Franco has 42 hits with 14 doubles, six home runs, 12 walks and 22 RBI.
+He's also stolen eight bases.

-- Arozarena has picked up a hit in eight straight games.
-During his last 10 outings he is batting .282 with a double, four home runs, three walks and six RBI.
+- Franco has picked up at least one hit in four games in a row.
+During his last five outings he is batting .316 with two doubles, a walk and two RBI.

 |Opponent